noureddin/cuteview/README.md

 - Right Arrow: next page or image
 - Left Arrow: previous page or image

-**NOTE:** Transparency only works when viewing PDF in the dark mode; it neither works with images nor with the light (default) mode.
+**NOTE:** Transparency only works when viewing PDF in the night mode; it neither works with images nor with the light (default) mode.

 ## Roadmap